spielhoelle/amnesty/wp-content/plugins/wp-piwik/readme.txt

     [wp-piwik]
 is equal to *[wp-piwik module="overview" title="" period="day" date="yesterday"]*.

-= Credits =
+= Credits and Acknowledgements =

-* Graphs powered by [jqPlot](http://www.jqplot.com/) (GPL 2.0 and MIT) and and [jQuery Sparklines](http://omnipotent.net/jquery.sparkline/) (New BSD License).
+* Graphs powered by [Chart.js](https://www.chartjs.org) (MIT License).
 * All translators at Transifex and WordPress.
-* Donations: Marco L., Rolf W., Tobias U., Lars K., Donna F., Kevin D., Ramos S., Thomas M., John C., Andreas G., Ben M., Myra R. I., Carlos U. R.-S., Oleg I., M. N., Daniel K., James L., Jochen K., Cyril P., Thomas K., Patrik K., Zach, Sebastian W., Peakkom, Patrik K., Kati K., Helmut O., Valerie S., Jochen D., Atlas R., Harald W., Jan M., Addy K., Hans-Georg E.-B., Yvonne K., Andrew D., Nicolas J., Andre M., Steve J., Jakub P., ditho.berlin, Robert R., Simon B., Grzegorz O., Bjarne O., the Matomo team itself, and all people flattering this.
+* Anyone who donates to the WP-Matomo project, including the Matomo team!
 * All users who send me mails containing criticism, commendation, feature requests and bug reports - you help me to make WP-Matomo much better!

 Thank you all!